2014 Student Handbook, School of Architecture & Interior Design

 1021 North Main St. Mishawaka IN 46545

-The School of Architecture, Art & Design offers its students the services of a well-equipped model fabrication shop in the Art and Design Center.
+The School of Architecture & Interior Design offers its students the services of a well-equipped model fabrication shop in the Art and Design Center.
 These facilities offer students and faculty alike the opportunity to model space and form in a variety of materials.

 All persons who use the shop must complete the following safety instruction before using the model shop: